Scarce Workers, High Wages?: Theoretical Background

 \section{Theoretical Background}

-Economic theory offers various frameworks that shed light on the relationship between labor market tightness and wages.
+Economic theory offers various frameworks that shed light on the relationship between the equilibrium outcomes of labor market tightness and wages.
 In this section, we briefly explain the predictions from these models to facilitate the interpretation of our later empirical results.

 \paragraph{The Standard Model of Labor Demand and Labor Supply.} In a competitive labor market, the equilibrium wage rate, which equals workers' marginal value product of labor, is determined by the intersection of the downward-sloping labor demand and the upward-sloping labor supply curve.
 A rise in labor market tightness is caused by more vacancies (e.g., from higher product demand) or fewer job-seeking individuals (e.g., due to demographic decline).
 If, for all wage levels and given employment, the number of vacancies (i.e., unrealized labor demand) increases, the labor demand curve shifts rightward.
 Vice versa, if the number of job seekers (i.e., unrealized labor supply) decreases, the labor supply curve shifts leftward.
 Both shifts cause wages to rise in the new market-clearing equilibrium.
 This wage rise turns out higher, the more wage-inelastic (i.e., the steeper) the demand and supply curves are.